 Sensitive personal data includes information about a person's racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health or condition or sexual life, criminal convictions or the alleged commission of an offence.
 Sensitive personal data can only be processed under strict conditions, and will usually require the express consent of the person concerned.

 The Company is committed to safeguarding the privacy of our website visitors.
-When you view and browse the site, you do so anonymously.
 If you choose to engage our services, the Company will ask you to provide the following personal data:

 Contact and identifying information – Your name, email address, phone number(s) and mailing address